- CLASS: Amphibia (Amphibians)

-The San Diego Zoo does not have any goliath frogs in its collection at this time.
+The San Diego Zoo does not have any goliath frogs in its collection.

 Goliath frogs have been around for about 250 million years!
 They are one of only a few amphibians still alive that lived on Earth before the dinosaurs.
 But if the goliath frog has been around for millions of years, why are they endangered now?
 A lot has changed for the goliath frog over the years.

-The large frogs are also losing their forest habitat due to farming, logging, and human settlements.
-These activities are also adding extra soil to the frogs' breeding streams.
-Researchers are finding that the adult frogs weigh less than expected these days, and there is also concern that all the large adults are being hunted, leaving only "teenagers."
-If this is so, soon there may not be any adult goliath frogs to have babies!
+The large frogs are also losing their forest habitat to farming, logging, and human settlements.
+These activities are adding extra soil to the frogs' breeding streams.
+Researchers find that the adult frogs weigh less than expected these days.
+There is also concern that all the large adults are being hunted, leaving only "teenagers."
+If this is so, soon there may not be any adult goliath frogs to reproduce.